List of PSLV launches: IRNSS-1H

 PSLV-C39 carrying IRNSS-1H was launched on 31 August 2017 at 13:30 UTC from Second Launch Pad of Satish Dhawan Space Centre (SHAR).
 After about 203 seconds of flight payload fairing failed to be jettisoned as planned.
 Despite completing rest of the flight with all other systems working as expected, with about 1000 kg of extra weight orbit achieved was 167.4 x 6554.8 km at 19.18° inclination well below the intended 284 x 20650 km at 19.2° inclination.
 After fourth stage engine cut off IRNSS-1H separation occurred, leaving it adrift inside the closed payload fairing.
 This was second event of total failure in PSLV launch history since 1993.

 EOS-09

 PSLV-C61 carrying EOS-09 was launched on 18 May 2025.
 The first and second stages performed nominally, but the rocket lost control during the third stage burn.
 This was the first launch failure since 2017.

+EOS-N1

+PSLV-C62 carrying EOS-N1 was launched on 12 January 2026.
+The first and second stages performed nominally, but the rocket lost control during the waning moments of the third stage burn and spun off.

 Launch history

 1993–2009

-As of 18 May 2025, the PSLV has made 62 launches, with 58 successfully reaching their planned orbits, three outright failures and one partial failure, yielding a success rate of (or including the partial failure).
+As of 12 January 2026, the PSLV has made 63 launches, with 58 successfully reaching their planned orbits, four outright failures and one partial failure, yielding a success rate of (or including the partial failure).
 All launches have occurred from the Satish Dhawan Space Centre, known before 2002 as the Sriharikota Range (SHAR).